Government Agencies: Franchise

 SBA Requests Comments on Franchise Loan Program

-The U.S. Small Business Administration (SBA) is requesting comments from the public on all aspects of its franchise lending program.
-The SBA issued its notice and request for comment December 8, 2014.
-Comments must be submitted no later than February 6, 2015.
+In the winter of 2014, the U.S. Small Business Administration (SBA) requested comments from the public on all aspects of its franchise lending program.
+The SBA issued its notice and request for comment on December 8, 2014.
+Comments had to be submitted no later than February 6, 2015.

 The SBA guarantees bank loans to franchisees that apply and qualify under certain SBA lending programs.
 The SBA guarantee makes it possible for franchisees that otherwise would not qualify for a loan to finance their franchise businesses.
 But not all franchise agreements fall within the scope of the SBA requirements.
 Some franchise systems have provisions in their franchise agreements that make their franchisees ineligible for SBA loan guarantees.